guscolgit/api-restgrpc-vehicle/README.md

 Rest Api and gRPC Api for vehicle's location registers

-This Api was compiled in Debian GNU/Linux using CMake and gcc
+This Api was compiled in Debian GNU/Linux using CMake and gcc, using CppRest SDK (Casablanca) for the Rest Api, gRPC library for de gRPC APi and Google Test C++ for unit test grpc.

-Compile using de bash script ./compile from the directory Api-restgrpc-vehicle
+Compile using de bash script

+	./compile.sh

+from the directory Api-restgrpc-vehicle

 To run the servers use the command